Introductory Algebra II

 - Falling Object Applications

 This is a multi-student, educator license.
-You will be able to manage an online classroom of your students, and monitor their progress.
+You will be able to manage an online course with your students, and monitor their progress.